gioblu/PJON/strategies/SoftwareBitBang/README.md

 in delay or executing other tasks a certain amount of packets could be potentially lost, PJON does its job scheduling the packet to be sent again in future but a certain amount of bandwidth can be wasted.
-Structure intelligently your loop cycle to avoid huge blind timeframes.
+Structure intelligently your loop cycle and polling duration to avoid low transmission accuracy.
 - `SoftwareBitBang` strategy can have compatibility issues with codebases that are using interrupts, reliability or bandwidth loss can be experienced because of the cyclical interruptions made by third party software to the PJON procedure.